Mark Vander Poel

-John Mark Vander Poel (born March 5, 1968) is an American former professional football offensive tackle.
-He played college football at University of Colorado for the Colorado Buffaloes and in the National Football League (NFL) for the Indianapolis Colts.
+John Mark Vander Poel (born March 5, 1968) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Colorado Buffaloes and in the NFL for the Indianapolis Colts.

 College career

-Vander Poel played college football for the Colorado Buffaloes from 1987 to 1990.
-On his last season with Colorado, he made the all Big Eight team.
+Vander Poel played college football for the Buffaloes at the University of Colorado Boulder from 1987 to 1990.
+On his last season with Colorado, he made the All-Big Eight team.

 Professional career

 Vander Poel was selected by the Indianapolis Colts in the fourth round of the 1991 NFL draft.
 He made his first start with the Colts in October 1991.
 After being released by the Colts in 1993, he signed with the Arizona Cardinals where he would play before retiring after the 1994 season.